 What Are the Worst Foods to Break A Fast?

-Before we get to the best foods to break a fast, it is worth mentioning that the worst foods to eat after fasting are those that are particularly difficult to digest, namely processed foods and fatty foods like meat, fried food, and sweets, along with alcohol and some dairy products like cheese, ice cream, and full-fat milk.
+The worst foods to eat after fasting are those that are particularly difficult to digest, namely processed foods and fatty foods like meat, fried food, and sweets, along with alcohol and some dairy products like cheese, ice cream, and full-fat milk.

 Although these are typically considered healthy foods and should be incorporated as part of your everyday diet, they can be difficult to digest.